 Matthew Corbett Limited Editions and Lettered Editions:

-Because Robert McCammon’s Matthew Corbett series is an ongoing concern, those who purchase The King of Shadows directly from us will be offered the opportunity to purchase the same number or letter of the next Matthew Corbett book we publish.
+Because Robert McCammon’s Matthew Corbett series is an ongoing series, those who purchased The King of Shadows directly from us will be offered the opportunity to purchase the same number or letter of the next Matthew Corbett book (Seven Shades of Evil) that we publish.
 These books are also on their own little island like the Joe Hill books referenced above.
-(Collectors are responsible for notifying us of any changes to their email address.
-We cannot be responsible if the advance notification we send you doesn’t reach you.

 Please Note: Other books by Robert McCammon would not be part of this category.
 They would instead be in the “Everything Else” category below.

 The vast majority of our books are offered to the collectors who purchased the previously announced book (Joe Hill and Matthew Corbett series books excluded).
-So, collectors who purchased The Chill by Scott Carson will be the first ones offered the next book we announce, with the opportunity to keep their number or letter from The Chill.
-If a collector decides not to purchase that book, the number or letter will belong to the person who purchases that book, meaning they will be offered the next book.
+So, collectors who purchased The Store directly from us will be the first ones offered the next book we announce (Gone South), with the opportunity to keep their number or letter.
+If a collector decides not to purchase that next book, the number or letter will belong to the person who purchases that book from us for the next announcement after that.

 Transfer of Rights:

-We do NOT have a system in place for “transferring rights” to a number or letter.
-That said, if Robert Smith sells #100 of Book A to John Doe, and John Doe buys Book B from us, he can request copy #100 in the “Other Notes” section during checkout.
-If Robert Smith doesn’t buy Book B, we’ll assign #100 to John Doe if he made the request.
-But if Robert Smith does buy Book B, he will get #100.
+We do not have a system in place for “transferring rights” to a number or letter.
+That said, if Jane Smith sells #100 of Book A to John Doe, and John Doe buys Book B from us, he can request copy #100 in the “Other Notes” section during checkout.
+If Jane Smith doesn’t buy Book B, we’ll assign #100 to John Doe if he made the request.
+But if Jane Smith does buy Book B from us, she will get #100.
 Any deal you made is between you and the other collector, and we cannot be involved in enforcing the terms of that deal.

 Please feel free to always include your preferred number/letter in the “Other Notes” section during checkout, so we can take that into account when processing the orders.